DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-29 Meeting Notes.md

 #### Upgrade Room

-##### Design of the Upgrade Room Needs Iteration
+##### Visual Design of the Upgrade Room Needs Iteration
-- Right now, the upgrade room is *very* similar functionally to a standard shop in a video game: go in -> spend money -> come out
+- Right now, the upgrade room is *very* similar functionally to a standard shop in a video game: go in -> spend money -> come out.
+	- This is cool and all, but there isn't much in the room that thematically tells the player "hey, this is the upgrade room where we **improve your tome**"
+- We at the very least need to *distinguish it visually from the shop room* so that players don't get confused
-- W
+- Rather than

 ##### Reward the Player for Playing Well + Risk/Reward
 The shop has 3 tiers of upgrades, each with different prices.
 Here's the though process behind that decision: